mongodb/mongo/docs/egress_networking.md

-# Internal Egress Networking
+# Egress Networking

-Egress networking entails outbound communication (i.e. requests) from a client process to other servers (e.g. *mongod*), as well as inbound communication (i.e. responses) from such a server process back to some client.
+Egress networking entails outbound communication (i.e. requests) from a client process to a server process (e.g. *mongod*), as well as inbound communication (i.e. responses) from such a server process back to a client process.

 ## Remote Commands